MakeSchool-Tutorials/Make-Cookies/P05-Cookie-Manufacturing-Facility/content.md

 - As a user, I can purchase Cookie Manufacutring Facilities that increase my number of cookies automatically.

 # Adding the markup
 Just like all cookies need ingredients, we will put our ingredients into our HTML to make our cookie manufacturing facility.
+Put this right beneath the grandma markup.

 ```HTML
 <!--Cookie Manufacturing Facility-->